 The Institute for Biomedicine is home to an international and interdisciplinary team of scientists, students and support staff, integrated in an excellent network of international and national partners.
 Living and working in Bozen/Bolzano allows you to experience a unique combination of alpine and Mediterranean culture right at the heart of one of the most exciting mountain regions in Europe.

 The Institute for Biomedicine is running the Cooperative Health Research in South Tyrol (CHRIS) study, a population-based study on cardiometabolic and neurological health of 13,000 general population subjects that excels with a high participation rate from complete families.
 From this population study, targeted (Biocrates p180) and (HILIC) LC-MS-based untargeted metabolomics data are available for 7,500 individuals.
-The Computational Metabolomics group of the Institute contributes to a variety of software packages, including xcms, MSnbase and other mass-spectrometry related software .
-The second strong focus of the group is on the planning of metabolomics experiments and on the analysis of metabolomics data sets generated at the Institute.
-The successful candidate will hence perform analyses of large-scale metabolomics experiments, contribute to software development and is expected to write scientific articles.
+The Computational Metabolomics team of the Institute contributes to a variety of software packages, including xcms, MSnbase and other mass spectrometry related software .
+The second strong focus of the group is on the analysis of metabolomics data sets generated at the Institute.
+The successful candidate will hence perform analyses of large-scale metabolomics data sets, contribute to software development and is expected to write scientific articles.

 - Investigate metabolic profiles in relation to family structure within a population study-based data set.